amenadiel/loopback-apidoc-bridge/README.md

 Start the application back-end by running the following command:

 ```
-$ git clone git@github.com:amenadiel/loopback-apidocs-bridge.git
+$ git clone git@github.com:amenadiel/loopback-apidoc-bridge.git
-$ cd loopback-apidocs-bridge
+$ cd loopback-apidoc-bridge
 $ sudo npm install
 $ slc run .
 ```

-Now open your browser and point it to [http://127.0.0.1:3000](http://127.0.0.1:3000) to access ApiDocs generated UI.
+Now open your browser and point it to [http://127.0.0.1:3000](http://127.0.0.1:3000) to access apiDoc generated UI.
 The Swagger-like explorer will still be found at [http://127.0.0.1:3000/explorer](http://127.0.0.1:3000/explorer)

-If you ever need to regenerate ApiDocs files and folders, just do:
+If you ever need to regenerate apiDoc files and folders, just do:

 ```
 $ sudo npm install -g apidoc